ryanmcnally93/torquay-sunday-league/README.md

 - The team four image was obtained from <a href="http://www.lancssundayleague.co.uk/photo.php?action=news&pid=11487&title=Ashton%20on%20Ribble%20celebrate%2010%20years%20in%20the%20League">Lancssundayleague</a>, posted by "Ashton" on Ribble FC.

-- The team five image was obtained from <a href="https://www.huffingtonpost.co.uk/entry/men-mental-health-sunday-league_uk_5c487879e4b025aa26beea8b">Huffingtonpost</a>, image of Enate United article By Rob Kazandjian.
+- The Barton Albion image was obtained from <a href="https://www.huffingtonpost.co.uk/entry/men-mental-health-sunday-league_uk_5c487879e4b025aa26beea8b">Huffingtonpost</a>, image of Enate United article By Rob Kazandjian.

 - The winners image on the index page was obtained from <a href="https://www.nottinghampost.com/news/local-news/gallery/pictures-nottinghamshire-sunday-league-football-5689848">Nottinghampost</a>, By "Joe Rayner".